LappleApple/awesome-leading-and-managing/README.md

 - [Transitioning to Management (and Managing Managers)](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/Transitioning%20to%20Management.md)
 - [When You're Not a "Manager": Leadership for Developers](Leadership-for-Developers.md)

-## Intro/Context
+## What This Is, and Where It Comes From
-Transitioning to leadership from software development provides the opportunity to learn a lot.
 Since 2013-ish, [Joe Goldberg](https://twitter.com/bostonsteamer), who created the original document inspiring this list, read a crap-ton of books and articles about "leadership" and "management" and took notes along the way.
-He shared it with friends who were transitioning to management roles but kept it private to the world at-large.
-Then he decided to open-source it.
-[Here you'll find Joe's document](https://docs.google.com/document/d/1R1O0OEsQpZcBcLheRlomDrmR2tyEpdRNFnjbLALmbH4/edit#heading=h.loq53mbwc6ut), which provides meatier summaries of the articles you'll find listed here as well as lots of supplementary notes.
+He shared it with friends who were transitioning to management roles and eventually decided to open-source it.
+[Here you'll find Joe's still-public document](https://docs.google.com/document/d/1R1O0OEsQpZcBcLheRlomDrmR2tyEpdRNFnjbLALmbH4/edit#heading=h.loq53mbwc6ut), which provides meatier summaries of the articles you'll find listed here as well as lots of supplementary notes.

 ## Contribute Your Favorites
 Please share/promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by adding them to this list.
 It's easy: Review our [contributor guidelines](CONTRIBUTING.md) and make a pull request (one per item/entry).